gillajay/dss2021/README.md

 b) Using the provided binder links (which hosts the notebooks online).

-2) For path (a): the download link for Lab Activity 1 is: here
+2) For path (a): the download link for Lab Activity 1 is: https://drive.google.com/drive/folders/1Fdd_btSAGmDMasXCNw5RRVf5XrrOZLsq?usp=sharing
 3) For those who do not have Jupyter installed, we recommend installing Anaconda (see instructions here: https://docs.anaconda.com/anaconda/install/)
 4) Lab Activity 1 requires the following packages: numpy==1.19.2, matplotlib==3.3.4, ipywidgets==7.6.3, pandas==1.2.3, astropy==4.2